MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ### UART IDLE line detection + DMA HT&TC interrupts

-- Application gets notification by IDLE line detection or DMA TC/HT events
+- The application receives a notification by IDLE line detection or DMA TC/HT events
 - Application has to process data only when it receives any of the `3` interrupts
 - P: Application does not need to poll for new changes
-- P: Application receives interrupts on events
+- P: The application receives interrupts on events
 - P: Application may enter low-power modes to increase battery life (if operated on battery)
 - C: Data are read (processed) in the interrupt.
 We strive to execute interrupt routine as fast as possible
 - C: Long interrupt execution may break other compatibility in the application